 Planting for Biodiversity

-Southern Downs Regional Council contains a complex and diverse array of plant and animal species which contribute to the significant conservation values of the region.
+The Southern Downs Region contains a complex and diverse array of plant and animal species which contribute to the significant conservation values of the region.
 To encourage the adoption of local native plant species into our gardens and backyards, a user-friendly list has been developed to assist in your decision making of what might be possible to grow.
 Not only are you selecting plants for beauty but you will contribute towards the conservation of your local plant and wildlife species.
 Local native plants are the best choice for your garden if you are wanting to encourage native animals, birds, and insects into your backyard.

 The Planting for Biodiversity Native Plant List (XLSX 125.4KB) is an online resource produced to encourage and assist householders, and landowners, to consider locally occurring and native species for garden planting projects in the Southern Downs.
 Plants have been chosen as they are naturally conditioned for the area.
 The table contains a number of categories to guide your plant selection and there are a number of tabs to choose from depending on where you are located in the landscape.